 Let us first say that a great many patios in Boulder boast incredible (seriously jaw-dropping, life-affirming) views, and we can’t possibly cover them all here.
-But if you’re looking for a place to start, it’s hard to top seeing the iconic Flatirons presiding over Boulder from the elegant St. Julien Hotel and Spa’s Redgarden Terrace, which has an excellent cocktail menu and live music in the adjacent T-Zero Lounge on Saturdays.
+But if you’re looking for a place to start, it’s hard to top seeing the iconic Flatirons presiding over Boulder from the elegant St. Julien Hotel and Spa’s Redgarden Terrace, which has an excellent cocktail menu.
 You'll also be blown away by the scene from Boulder’s food truck park, Rayback Collective, where strings of twinkling lights hang above, picnic tables await and yummy nibbles abound.
-Another low-key opton is Café Mexicali, where your mango-salsa-studded tacos will be served in humble to-go containers, perfect for taking them out to the patio to drink up the views.
+Another low-key option is Café Mexicali, where your mango-salsa-studded tacos will be served in humble to-go containers, perfect for taking them out to the patio to drink up the views.
 On the opposite end of the spectrum, celebrity chef Hosea Rosenberg’s Blackbelly Market has not one but two lovely patios, with the one in back boasting refreshing vistas of the foothills.
 And don't miss the legendary Chautauqua Dining Hall, with a classic veranda, farm-to-table cuisine and a location at the foot of the Flatirons.

 Just about every Boulder brewery we can think of has a patio — cold beers and sunshine just seem to go together.
 A few notable options include the back deck of Sanitas Brewing, where several long picnic tables and yard games tempt guests to while away entire afternoons.
-West Flanders enjoys a central Pearl Street location, perfect for people-watching (see more below) and sampling a dozen or so beers on tap.
-Twisted Pine’s vine-draped wooden deck is a great tucked-away option in East Boulder, not too far from Fate Brewing’s sprawling, high-energy patio that’s always abuzz.
+Twisted Pine’s vine-draped wooden deck is a great tucked-away option in East Boulder, or continue a bit farther east to Wild Provisions Beer Project to spread out on their spacious, clean and uncluttered patio with a fermented lager or Koelschip beer.
 In South Boulder, Southern Sun is a neighborhood go-to that’s close to the foothills and several hiking trails and stocked with board games and books.
 Avery Brewing, in Boulder's Gunbarrel neighborhood, has a popular, sun-drenched patio off the side of its state-of-the-art brewing facility, and the food is excellent.
-Click here to see more Boulder breweries and scroll down to the "Outdoor Patio" section for more options!
+Click here to see more Boulder breweries and click the "Outdoor Patio" toggle for more options!

 Rooftop restaurants and bars in Boulder are especially cherished because they are relatively rare and, because of the city’s building height restrictions, the views are almost always breathtaking.
-Downtown, try the Rio Grande for margaritas the size of your head (there’s a per-person limit of three!); opt for West End Tavern’s prized Flatirons views, burgers and whiskey; or kick back on the Lazy Dog’s Sports Bar & Grill rooftop for laid-back pub fare and televised sports games.
-In Gunbarrel, the rooftop at Element Bistro is expansive and unfettered, taking in a vast panorama of the Front Range.
+There are several choices downtown: At Rosetta Hall, order from one of several mini restaurants and then head up to the rooftop to enjoy your food and drink with astounding vistas and pretty cabanas.
+Another downtown food hall, Avanti F&B, has heaters and views that pair well with the variety of cuisines and drinks offered.
+Try Corrida's fine Spanish cuisine paired with unbelievable Flatirons views (named in Jetsetter's best places to drink with a view).
+Relax at the Rio Grande for margaritas the size of your head (there’s a per-person limit of three!) and toast the Flatirons in sight.
+Or experience West End Tavern’s prized mountain panoramas, burgers and whiskey.
+In Gunbarrel, the rooftop at Motherlode Cafe is expansive and unfettered, taking in a vast panorama of the Front Range.

 The time-honored art of watching the world roll by is especially delicious on a patio in Boulder.
 You’re bound to see some interesting local characters, street performers, crazy-fit athletes, and regular locals out for a stroll.
-Riffs Urban Fare has a coveted downtown spot with a patio right “on the bricks” of central Pearl Street.
-Plus, they keep their huge windows flung wide open for all their diners to catch a breeze.
-Other fine-dining spots include Brasserie Ten Ten and Via Perla, excellent for lingering over sumptuous French or Italian meals in the open air.
-You’ll really feel the buzz of Pearl Street’s hustle and bustle at Tahona Tequila Bistro, with bar stools perched over the street scene below.
-See and be seen sipping martinis at the Corner Bar, located in the historic Hotel Boulderado.
+Japango has a coveted downtown spot with a patio right “on the bricks” of central Pearl Street and one of Boulder's best cocktail programs.
+See and be seen sipping martinis at the Corner Bar, located in the historic Hotel Boulderado or at Oak at Fourteenth, whose patio space a half block off Pearl is limited but worth the wait.
 Or enjoy a mojito beside shimmering aspen trees on Centro Mexican Kitchen’s heat-lamp-warmed and always-happening patio.